ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/getstarted.md

 ## Get started

-Here is a complete example, from connection to operations on a collection.
+For the impatient, bellow is a complete example, from connection to operations on a collection.

 {% highlight scala %}
 import scala.concurrent.{ ExecutionContext, Future }